-The statement shall explain the grievance and remedies sought by the student.
+The statement shall explain the grievance and remedies sought by the student, and any other info the student would like to add on his or her behalf.

-The charged student will be notified via administrative summons of the date, time, and location of the hearing at least five (5) working days before the hearing and within ten (10) working days of the submission of the appeals request.
+The charged student will be notified via administrative summons, phone call, or email, of the date, time, and location of the hearing at least two (2) business days before the hearing and within ten (10) working days of the submission of the appeals request.